Skip to content

 Important - if you're transferring your shared ownership lease from sole to joint names, the new owner will need to be eligible for the shared ownership scheme.
 You'll be required to confirm this during the permission process.
 The joint household income needs to be below £80,000 (£90,000 in London).
 They must not own another property.

-For the home ownership team to progress your request you're required to pay the transfer of equity administration fee and notice of transfer fee.
+For the home ownership team to progress your request to transfer equity in your property you're required to pay the transfer of equity administration fee and notice of transfer fee.

 Homebuy loan